SANS Institute: Programs

-The SANS Institute sponsors the Internet Storm Center, an internet monitoring system staffed by a community of security practitioners, and the SANS Reading Room, a research archive of information security policy and research documents.
-SANS is one of the founding organizations of the Center for Internet Security.
+SANS sponsors several community resources including the Internet Storm Center, an internet monitoring system operated by volunteer security practitioners that provides analysis of emerging threats and has been recognized for identifying novel attack patterns.
+The SANS Reading Room maintains an extensive archive of information security research documents that serves as a key resource for security professionals.
+SANS also co-founded the Center for Internet Security and provides cybersecurity news through various digital publications.

 SANS offers news and analysis through Twitter feeds and e-mail newsletters.
 Additionally, there is a weekly news and vulnerability digest available to subscribers.

 Training

 When originally organized in 1989, SANS training events functioned like traditional technical conferences showcasing technical presentations.
 By the mid-1990s, SANS offered events which combined training with tradeshows.
 Beginning in 2006, SANS offered asynchronous online training (SANS OnDemand) and a virtual, synchronous classroom format (SANS vLive).
 Free webcasts and email newsletters (@Risk, Newsbites, Ouch!) have been developed in conjunction with security vendors.
-The actual content behind SANS training courses and training events remain "vendor-agnostic".
+The actual content behind SANS training courses and training events remains "vendor-agnostic".
 Vendors cannot pay to offer their own official SANS course, although they can teach a SANS "hosted" event via sponsorship.

-In 1999, the SANS Institute formed Global Information Assurance Certification (GIAC), an independent entity that grants certifications in information security topics.
+SANS training has evolved from traditional technical conferences to include asynchronous online training and virtual classrooms.
+The organization maintains a vendor-agnostic approach to content development.
+In 1999, SANS formed the Global Information Assurance Certification (GIAC) program, which provides certifications that are consistently ranked among the most valuable in the cybersecurity industry.
+The institute also developed NetWars, a cyberattack simulation platform used by U.S. military organizations including the Air Force and Army.

 It has developed and operates NetWars, a suite of interactive learning tools for simulating scenarios such as cyberattacks.
 NetWars is in use by the US Air Force and the US Army.